-- The Philippines is suffering from rising inflation rates and ballooning debt that has increased over 20% this year. (source)
+- The Philippines is suffering from rising inflation rates and ballooning debt which has increased by over 20% this year. (source)

 - The Philippines’ outgoing finance secretary warned that the new administration will have to produce over $50 billion in revenue annually to ameliorate the country’s economic situation.
-However, Marcos has spoken in favor of continuing infrastructure spending, stating that the economy will recover with the help of “partners,” including the country’s “strongest partner..close neighbor and good friend,” China. (source)
+However, Marcos has spoken in favour of continuing infrastructure spending, stating that the economy will recover with the help of “partners,” including the country’s “strongest partner..close neighbour and good friend,” China. (source)